 Starting a sentence with a year

-- 1994 was a very harsh year for the crops.
+- 1994 was a very difficult year for the harvest.

 Starting a sentence with a combination of letters and numbers

-- 3D printing has become very popular over the past decade.
+- 3D printing has become very popular commercially and at home.

 Can You Start a Sentence With a Year?